Last Updated: February 17, 2019

 Xin Mei Xiang Zheng Zong Lor Mee (新美香正宗卤面) is one of those stalls, and they sell out super fast.

 The noodles in the bowl of Lor Mee (S$3 for small, S$4 for medium, S$5 for big) are smothered in thick, goopy gravy infused with five spices and herbs, then topped with shreds of fresh fish.

-This one is worth the queue, folks – but get there early!
+This one is worth the long queue at Old Airport Road Food Centre – but get there early!

 Xin Mei Xiang Zheng Zong Lor Mee: #01-116 | Opening Hours: 6am – 2pm (Closed on Thursdays) | Facebook

-On days when you feel like having something lighter than a bowl of noodles or rice, Homemade Springroll • Springroll Skin rolls up some simple yet delectable popiah for you to get your snack on.
+On days when you feel like having something lighter than a bowl of noodles or rice, Old Airport Road’s Homemade Springroll • Springroll Skin rolls up some simple yet delectable popiah for you to get your snack on.